 A RESOLUTION of the Port Commission of the Port of Seattle implementing the State Environmental Policy Act and the State Environmental Policy Act Guidelines through the adoption of Port of Seattle Environmental Guidelines and Procedures for determining and considering the environmental impact of actions taken by the Port and repealing certain other resolutions pertaining to the same subject matter.

-WHEREAS, the Port of Seattle (hereinafter referred to as the "Port") is subject to the provisions of the State Environmental Policy Act of 1971 (RCW 43.21C), hereinafter referred to as SEPA, and the SEPA Guidelines (WAC 197-10), and
+WHEREAS the Port of Seattle (hereinafter referred to as the "Port") is subject to the provisions of the State Environmental Policy Act of 1971 (RCW 43.21C) hereinafter referred to as SEPA, and the SEPA Guidelines (WAC 197-10), and

-WHEREAS, the initial SEPA Guidelines required the Port to adopt its own guidelines within 180 days of January 16, 1976, which was done through the adoption of Resolution No. 2643, and
+WHEREAS the initial SEPA Guidelines required the Port to adopt its own guidelines within 180 days of January 16, 1976, which was done through the adoption of Resolution No. 2643, and

-WHEREAS, the revised SEPA Guidelines required the Port to adopt amendments to its own guidelines within 180 days of January 21, 1978, which was done through the adoption of Resolution No. 2743, and
+WHEREAS, the revised SEPA Guidelines require the Port to adopt amendments to its own guidelines within 180 days of January 21, 1978, lines to determine their full intent and application.